jcolag/ClassManagement/example/01b_intro.md

 is the example syllabus (`01a`), the outline form of these notes (`01b`), and a sample program in an imaginary programming language (`01c`).>
-0. Homework #1:  Generate the lecture notes and handout for this fake lecture in PDF format using <#file note.sh>.
-Generate a full night's package, including the fake syllabus using <#file getpdf.sh>.
+0. Homework #1:  Generate the lecture notes and handout for this fake lecture in PDF format using `note.sh`.
+Generate a full night's package, including the fake syllabus using `getpdf.sh`.
 0. Coming Attractions:  That would be your job.
 Go!
 Be free!